krysp-io/node-red-contrib-cloud-scheduler/README.md

 4. Click **Add** to save the credentials.
 5. The **URL** field will be auto-populated based on the browser URL. **It is important to note that this URL should be accessible via internet for scheduler to execute the flow**.
-6. Attach Scheduler Task Start node infront of any new or already existing flow.
+6. Attach Scheduler Request node infront of any new or already existing flow.
 <img src='https://static.node.iopulsedev.net/nodes/Scheduler_Flow.png' alt='config_help' width="800" />

 Inject node will work on cronosjs which do not have support for month and day.